 - Add the French onion soup to the pan and mix together

 - Transfer the soup mixture to a small baking dish or personal size glass bowl

-- Cut the toast, then top the ball with the toes, pressing the toes down a bit to let it soak up some liquid
+- Cut the toast, then top the ball with the toast, pressing the toast down a bit to let it soak up some liquid

 - Top with cheese!

 - Bake for about 10 minutes until the cheese is melted completely!